Trade Stock Indices

 Maximum Drawdown = $3,000/$10,000*100 = 30% of your account

-To better manage your money as trader it is best to keep this drawdown per trade to a minimum.
+To better manage your money as trader it's best to keep this drawdown per trade to a minimum.
 The recommended is 2 % draw down per trade.
-This way as a trader you will control the risk per trade and also minimize the maximum drawdown.
+This way as a trader you'll control the risk per trade & also minimize the maximum drawdown.

-For Example if there are two traders one uses 2 % drawdown per trade and the other uses 10 % drawdown per trade, if both of them make 15 losing trades in a row, then the 2 accounts will be as shown below:
+For Example if there are two traders one uses 2 % drawdown per trade & the other uses 10 % drawdown per trade, if both of them make 15 losing trades in a row, then the 2 accounts will be as shown and illustrated below:

-Money Management in Stock Index - Drawdown and Maximum Drawdown - Money Management Trade Indices Trading Risk Management - Index Trading Risk Calculator - Indices Trading Risk Management
+Money Management in Indices - Money Management Trade Stock Indices Trading Risk Management

 After 15 losing trades a trader using 2 % drawdown would still have 75% of their total capital, while a trader using 10% drawdown would only have 23% of their total capital.

-This illustration although it is nearly not possible to have a losing streak of 15 consecutive trades in a row, shows that using 2 % drawdown will preserve your capital and help keep you in this trading game for longer and you will be more likely to make profits in the long term.
+This illustration although it's nearly not possible to have a losing streak of 15 consecutive trades in a row, shows that using 2 % drawdown will preserve your capital & help keep you in this trading game for longer and you will be more likely to make profits in the long term.

-This is also because it will be easier to break even if you only lose a little of your capital rather than losing most of your capital, as shown below:
+This is also because it will be easier to break even if you only lose a little of your capital rather than losing most of your capital, as is illustrated below:

 The way break even is calculated in terms of percent is: